ucsdwcsng/DLoc_pt_code/wild.md

 </div>

 #### All the dataset downloads are **PASSWORD** protected.
 To get the password, please read and agree to the [terms and conditions](https://forms.gle/9HaCCGsTxqEP7FcU6).
-You can then proceed to download datasets from the links above.
+You can then go ahead and download datasets from the links above.

 ---

 ## CITATION ##

 - Ayyalasomayajula R, Arun A, Wu C, Sharma S, Sethi AR, Vasisht D, Bharadia D. Deep learning based wireless localization for indoor navigation.
-InProceedings of the 26th Annual International Conference on Mobile Computing and Networking 2020 Apr 16 (pp. 1-14).
+In Proceedings of the 26th Annual International Conference on Mobile Computing and Networking 2020 Apr 16 (pp. 1-14).

   [Bibtex](/ref/dloc_bib.md)